 Learning to Fly

 Birds learn to fly on the ground.
 It isn’t as if they jump from the nest one day and make it to the nearest branch.
 For the most part, they fall to the ground, where they struggle to get themselves airborne once again.
 This analogy applies to our kids as well.
-They learn what they need to learn, by being on the ground so to speak.
-By getting dirty, by encountering difficult circumstances and making a decision, by doing things that don’t work.
-This is how they get better and better as they work through their life to graduation.
+They learn what they need to know by being on the ground, getting dirty, encountering difficult circumstances and making a decision, and doing things that don’t work.
+This trial and error are how they get better and better as they work through their life to graduation.

 When we don’t allow our kids to find some things out for themselves, unless they are a danger to the child, we deny them a chance to learn how to fly on their own.
 I have worked with parents who answer all questions for their kids, not allowing the child to say what they wish in any way.
 This defensive mode can apply to failing a class.
 If a student is struggling, phone calls to the teacher have taken place, and school administrator; conferences have taken place with the school counselor and school administrator.
 Ideas for success shared with the child, but nothing.